-14. Has one or more hydrotest or other pressure test been conducted since original construction at the point of the Incident?
+13. Has one or more pressure test been conducted since original construction at the point of the Incident?

-Information from the initial post-construction hydrostatic test is not to be reported.
+Information from the initial post-construction pressure test is not to be reported.
 Records of test pressure from past pressure tests may not be available.
 In such cases, the operator is to estimate the test pressure using best available information.